pebreo/flutter-notes/tutorials/quiz_game/overview.md

 file we will write classes that define the layout as well as the logic.
 In Flutter, the layout and logic are encapsulated in so-called widgets.
 99% of the time you will deal with two widget classes:
 `StatelessWidget` and `StatefulWidget`.

-The `StatelessWidget` is tk.

-If we want to tk, we will need to use the `StatefulWidget` class.

-The general logic for the entire app will be:
+I will get into more detail about the differences between stateful and stateless widgets in a later part of the tutorial.

+The general logic for the entire app will be that the app displays a question then the user taps the true or false button.
+Then we record whether the user got the answer right or wrong and record a score.
+After the quiz is done, the app displays the player's score.

 * When the user starts the program, they will be shown a landing page that
 says: "The Quiz".
 The user will then tap the screen where they will be taken to the next page.
-The file involved for page are: `/pages/landing_page.dart`.

 * And the next page is the Quiz page.
 Most of our data structure and logic code will be dedicated to this page.
+This page will display a two buttons: a true button and a false button.
+Between the buttons, we will display Also, we should show nice animation using Flutter's animation controller.

+* Finally, the player will see there score in the score page.
+For this page, we print out the score as well as give an icon to start over.
+When we get to this page, we should not be able to click back

 If you've ever looked at Android code and felt daunted, you will be relieved that a basic app in Flutter is easier to grasp, at least from a web developers point of view.